 To tackle the situation and towards a sustainable economy, the government has been deploying long-term action plans and setting ambitious recycling targets.

 Conscious of growing marine pollution, Vietnam has launched a national action plan for the management of marine plastic litter, aiming to reduce 75 percent of Vietnam’s marine plastic debris by 2030.
 By then, the country strives to eliminate the use of single-use plastics and non-biodegradable plastic bags from all coastal tourism areas.
 Meanwhile, all protected marine areas should be free of plastic litter.

-The government has also demonstrated a strong dedication to tackle sustainable development and climate change at the Conference of the Parties (COP26) with its commitment to achieving net-zero carbon emissions by 2050.
+The government has also demonstrated a strong dedication to tackle sustainable development and climate change at the to achieving net-zero carbon emissions by 2050.

 However, building a circular economy requires more than just facilitating recycling, reusing, and regenerating.
 It specifies a hierarchical transformation in distribution and consumption at the micro-level – production, businesses, consumers, mid-level – eco-industrial parks, and macro-level – city, region, country.

 Currently, Vietnam is slowly moving up the ladder with its efforts in facilitating waste management and recycling at a micro-level.

 In January 2022, the revised Law on Environmental Protection (LEP) 2020 came into effect.
 In general, the law highlights the responsibilities of ministries and localities to integrate circular economy in planning strategies, development plans, waste management, and waste recycling.